SaskarKhadka/Nepali-News-Headline-Generation/README.md

 In this project I experiment with Attentive Seq2Seq and Transformer models to perform abstractive summarization of Nepali news articles

+Check out this <a href="report/Nepali News Headline Generation.pdf">document</a> to learn about this project

 ## Setup Instructions

 - Method 1